Why we use ReactJS

 September 20, 2018by Chris Carreck

-Then we decided to give reactJS and react-native a turn.
-It had been around for a little while at this point, but was still a relatively less popular library than it is today.
-We found that is was really much quicker and easier for our team to spin up a prototype, create some engaging UIs for our clients, and get feedback quickly.
-As we always do in an agency environment, learn fast, fail fast.
-We were able to pivot quickly when changes were necessary.
+We decided to give ReactJS and React-Native a turn.
+At this stage, both had been in the market for a short amount of time, still relatively less popular than it is today.
+We found that is much quicker and easier for our team to spin up a prototype, create some engaging UIs for our clients, and get feedback quickly.
+As we always do in an agency environment: learn fast, fail fast.

 It's important to point out - it's not that simple to spin up a demo in React and then quickly turn it into a native app for iOS and Android.
 The steps to create the React-Native components for each of the platforms you wish to target still exist.
 The benefit is all the UI code can be written in one place, making it native for that platform.
 This supports the benefit of a single code base.

 With more targeted native code for our platforms, our app UIs feel a lot sleeker in React than anything built with Cordova.
 Our benchmarks to support our claims?
 Thousands of hours sitting with our developers, testers, and clients looking at, demoing and using the apps we produce.
 The experience speaks for itself.
 There is a definite feel of a richer, sleeker experience in the end result using React and React-Native.

 In summary, some of the main advantages we've found from using the React library are:

 - A clean code base able to target web and native